meganbloemsma/ai-on-the-edge/docs/azure-speech-learnings.md

 The container is quite large: about 8+ GB.
 This means the deployment of the container takes quite some time.
 Depending on your use case, this could be a blocker.
 That being said, there are some things you can try to decrease the size, such as selecting which languages it should detect up front (instead of loading all languages).

 It is unclear how it works when multiple languages are being spoken in a conversation.
-Unable to test yet, as the input detection was en-US only.
+We have been unable to test yet, because of the time it took to figure out the input language detection issue.

-In this example we did not use GSpeech for audio input.

-### Documentation used
+## Documentation used

 * [Install and run speech container](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-container-howto)
 * [Speech-to-text container](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-container-stt?tabs=container&pivots=programming-language-python)